AvolitesLtd/TitanManual/docs/about-the-consoles/tiger-touch.md

 The **Preset Playbacks** are used to store and play back cues or chases that you need frequently.
-These playbacks are not changed by the page select buttons, but you can assign macro buttons to change pages (see section 8.1.2 on page 198).
+These playbacks are not changed by the page select buttons, but you can assign macro buttons to change pages.

 The **Macro Buttons** store frequently used sequences of keypresses which can be replayed with a single button press.
 Playbacks can also be